Microsatellite: Effects within introns

 Microsatellites within introns also influence phenotype, through means that are not currently understood.
-For example, a GAA triplet expansion in the first intron of the X25 gene appears to interfere with transcription, and causes Friedreich Ataxia.
+For example, a GAA triplet expansion in the first intron of the X25 gene appears to interfere with transcription, and causes Friedreich's ataxia.
 Tandem repeats in the first intron of the Asparagine synthetase gene are linked to acute lymphoblastic leukaemia.
 A repeat polymorphism in the fourth intron of the NOS3 gene is linked to hypertension in a Tunisian population.
 Reduced repeat lengths in the EGFR gene are linked with osteosarcomas.

-An archaic form of splicing preserved in Zebrafish is known to use microsatellite sequences within intronic mRNA for the removal of introns in the absence of U2AF2 and other splicing machinery.
+An archaic form of splicing preserved in zebrafish is known to use microsatellite sequences within intronic mRNA for the removal of introns in the absence of U2AF2 and other splicing machinery.
 It is theorized that these sequences form highly stable cloverleaf configurations that bring the 3' and 5' intron splice sites into close proximity, effectively replacing the spliceosome.
 This method of RNA splicing is believed to have diverged from human evolution at the formation of tetrapods and to represent an artifact of an RNA world.

 Effects within transposons

-Almost 50% of the human genome is contained in various types of transposable elements (also called transposons, or ‘jumping genes’), and many of them contain repetitive DNA.
+Almost 50% of the human genome is contained in various types of transposable elements (also called transposons, or 'jumping genes'), and many of them contain repetitive DNA.
 It is probable that short sequence repeats in those locations are also involved in the regulation of gene expression.